-• The PageBreak element can be used to explicitly request a page break at the position of the node.
+- The Rule element represents a horizontal rule. - The PageBreak element can be used to explicitly request a page break at the position of the node.
 Currently all renderers apart from the one for PDF ignore this element.

 Span Elements

 Most span elements are either Span Containers or Text Containers, but a few are neither: